Paul has an enthusiasm for exploring the world of spiritual well being which he wishes to share in all that he writes.

 Any Good Word

 Any good word is one that brings a little peace to any situation, large or small.
 All good words possess this power.
 Good words are spoken with kindness and compassion.
-They comfort and they extend encouragement and hope during difficult times.
+They comfort and extend encouragement and hope during difficult times.
 Good words are spoken with humility and gratitude.
-We acknowledge the love inside and the love in the world, and we are thankful.
+We acknowledge the love inside us and the love throughout the world.
 Our good words allow this love to flow and expand.

 God speaks to the world through our good words.